 The most common type of injury in premises liability cases is a slip and fall, but there are many types of premises liability claims.

 One issue that weighs on the question of liability is the status of the visitor.
 Under premises liability law, there are three types of visitors that are recognized: invitee, licensee, and trespasser.

 An invitee is a person who is lawfully allowed access, such as a customer in a store.
 The invitee possesses a reasonable expectation that the premises have been maintained in a safe manner.

-A licensee is someone who enters a property at the consent of the owner, such as a social guest.
+The licensee is someone who enters a property at the consent of the owner, such as a social guest.

-A trespasser is an individual who enters premises without permission.
+The trespasser is an individual who enters premises without permission.
 The trespasser does not enjoy an expectation of safety.
 There are a few, limited exceptions where a trespasser may be able to recover for his or her injuries.

 The condition of property pertains to maintaining premises to a standard that requires reasonable care to ensure the safety of invitees, licensees, and in rare instances – trespassers.
 The owner has a duty of care to inspect the premises on a regular basis, and either repair dangerous conditions or post warnings of any known dangerous conditions.

 The Centers for Disease Control and Prevention report that each year more than 200,000 children under age 15 are treated for playground injuries.
 Where children are expected to be lawfully on premises, such as a playground, additional safety precautions can be required that go above and beyond the duty of care owed to adults.